 And one of the UK’s leading scientific gatherings, the Cheltenham Science Festival, is working with us to drive donations to help honour its commitment to their charitable beneficiaries after going online for this year’s event.
 It will be hosted by AIDA, an artificial intelligent host and will feature Brian Cox among others.

 It’s not all about digital of course.
 In the real world there’s a battle raging on Crowdfunder to save our iconic grassroots music venues, where live music has thrived for generations.

-We’re working with the Music Venues Trust to support 157 venues in all four corners of the country at this potentially catastrophic time.
+We’re working with the Music Venues Trust to support almost 200 venues in all four corners of the country at this potentially catastrophic time.

-Elsewhere music festival 2000Trees is also closing in on £50,000 to ‘keep the dream alive’ following its postponement due to the crisis while Charlatans frontman Tim Burgess is spearheading the #BrokenRecord movement off the back of his successful listening parties on Twitter.
+Charlatans frontman Tim Burgess is also spearheading the #BrokenRecord movement off the back of his successful listening parties on Twitter.

 It’s what we’re about, and what we set out to do all those years ago.
 Using technology to break new ground in how we reach new audiences.

 It created the foundation for this moment, and it’s making a real difference to thousands of lives in the UK as we speak.